nishar9897/Data-Pipeline-for-Customer-Account-Analysis-/scripts/cleanup/README.md

 ### Challenges Faced

-Initially, I used the `.write.mode("overwrite")` option when writing Parquet files, which inadvertently caused previous data to be lost whenever the pipeline ran.
-To address this, I added a data backup step to archive the existing data before overwriting, ensuring that historical data is preserved while still keeping the latest cleaned dataset up to date.
+Initially, I used `.write.mode("overwrite").parquet(...)` when writing Parquet files, which inadvertently caused previous data to be lost whenever the pipeline ran.
+I fixed this issue by modifying the code to use `.write.mode("append").parquet(...)` instead, ensuring that new data is added without deleting the existing data.